pratikisc/ISCSalesOps/SFDC Case Bookings/002 Final View.md

  a.*
  from
  caselist x,
- left join "SFDC-CASE-W0001-T0001-GROUPED-CASES" a on x.casenumber = a.casenumber
+ left outer join "SFDC-CASE-W0001-T0001-GROUPED-CASES" a on x.casenumber = a.casenumber